donalhill/fcc_python_tools/README.md

 [I 12:48:13.608 NotebookApp] http://localhost:5679/?token=29366eba39c32878ea4553fd8d19835e16d217b5e008ce7e
 [I 12:48:13.608 NotebookApp]  or http://127.0.0.1:5679/?token=29366eba39c32878ea4553fd8d19835e16d217b5e008ce7e
 ```
 where you can see the token in the fifth line here.
+Paste this token into the box in your browser, and you will gain access to the Jupyter session.